January 23, 2018

-Texas Tech University experts in film, theatre and pop culture are available Thursday to dissect the nominations for the 88th annual Academy Awards.
+Texas Tech University experts in film, theater and pop culture are available to discuss the nominations for the 90th annual Academy Awards, which were released on Tuesday.
+The Oscars show is scheduled for March 4.

-For 20 years Nolen has written and edited “The Film Encyclopedia,” considered the most comprehensive English-language film encyclopedia and has been an actor on film and TV shows for many years.
-Nolen is a member of the Screen Actors Guild and votes in the SAG Awards, so he has seen almost all of the Oscar-nominated films and actors.
+For more than 20 years, Nolen has written and edited “The Film Encyclopedia,” considered the most comprehensive English-language film encyclopedia, and has been an actor on film and television shows for more than 30 years.
+Nolen is a member of the Screen Actors Guild and votes in the SAG Awards; he sees virtually all of the Oscar-nominated films and actors usually before the films reach the movie theatres.

 Reinsch is an American film historian and has been studying and writing about film for more than 20 years.
-He teaches the Introduction to Film course as well as courses on film adaptation and music videos.
+He teaches the Introduction to Cinema course as well as courses on film adaptation and music videos, and has taught courses in film theory, genre and U.S. and international film history.

 Weiner has published articles in “Movies in American History” and “Too Bold for the Box Office” and is co-editor of “From the Grindhouse to the Arthouse.”
 He can discuss what films have created the most buzz in the last year and compare Oscar winners of the past to the current Hollywood pool as well as what viewers should expect from the winners this year.